byo-books/pretty_laughable_lang/README.md

 But you can learn how to do it by reading the source code.

-Or you might like the WIP book [From Source Code To Machine Code](https://build-your-own.org/compiler/), which this repo is based on.
+Or you might like the book [From Source Code To Machine Code](https://build-your-own.org/compiler/), which this repo is based on.